jbliv/jbliv.github.io/_posts/2024-04-29-rmd-final-project.md

 <img src="/assets/images/rmdProject/electronics.jpg" width="480" height="260" style="max-width: 100%; height: auto;" alt="Electronics">

 **Component Design:** The following pictures depict components that I designed for this project.
 The majority of them are mounting pieces for various electrical components.
-In addition to desiging these I also manufactured these parts through 3D printing and laser cutting.
+In addition to designing these I also manufactured these parts through 3D printing and laser cutting.

 *Motor and Motor Driver Mount*